uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 For this reason, it is important to use different passwords on every site to ensure that the attacker does not break into accounts you own on other sites.
 There are quite possibly passwords of yours that you think nobody knows, but somewhere in the world an attacker has recovered it from a database they broke into.

-{comment}
-Have a go at the following interactive.
+{comment Have a go at the following interactive.}

-It requires you to guess the passwords of the users.
+{comment It requires you to guess the passwords of the users.}

-- Alice and Bob both used passwords which are among the most commonly used 20 passwords.
+{comment - Alice and Bob both used passwords which are among the most commonly used 20 passwords.}

-- Casey picked her password out of a dictionary.
+{comment - Casey picked her password out of a dictionary.}

-You might find hers a bit more challenging to figure out, although a computer would get it in a second.
+{comment You might find hers a bit more challenging to figure out, although a computer would get it in a second.}

-If you are keen, you might like to do a dictionary attack on it yourself.
+{comment If you are keen, you might like to do a dictionary attack on it yourself.}

-- Dave's password is short, but the 5 characters in it could be symbols, numbers, uppercase, or lowercase.
+{comment - Dave's password is short, but the 5 characters in it could be symbols, numbers, uppercase, or lowercase.}

-You might find his a bit more challenging to figure out, but again it is easy for a computer and you might like to write a program to help you figure it out if you are keen.
+{comment You might find his a bit more challenging to figure out, but again it is easy for a computer and you might like to write a program to help you figure it out if you are keen.}

-- Evelyn's is also a random mix of characters, but it is 16 characters long.
+{comment - Evelyn's is also a random mix of characters, but it is 16 characters long.}

-We don't think you will ever guess her password, even if you wrote a program to help you!
-Do let us know if you figure it out though!
+{comment We don't think you will ever guess her password, even if you wrote a program to help you!
+Do let us know if you figure it out though!}

-A database is displayed, with a simple checker.
+{comment A database is displayed, with a simple checker.}

-For each user, you will need to copy their salt into the box, enter a possible password, and click calculate hash.
+{comment For each user, you will need to copy their salt into the box, enter a possible password, and click calculate hash.}

-The interactive will automatically notify you if the resulting hash matches one of the ones in the database above (to save you from having to carefully check the hash strings for a match)
+{comment The interactive will automatically notify you if the resulting hash matches one of the ones in the database above (to save you from having to carefully check the hash strings for a match)}

-{comment end}

 While in theory, encrypting the salts sounds like a good way to add further security, it isn't as great in practice.
 We couldn't use a one way hash function (as we need the salt to check the password), so instead would have to use one of the encryption methods we looked at earlier which use a secret key to unlock.